Pre-clinical block-based medical school curriculum

 The mission of the Acute Care College is to provide mentorship, foster time-based decision-making, broaden the clinical correlation of Physiology, Anatomy and Pharmacology to Acute Care, and probe ethical and psychosocial aspects of crisis management.

-The curriculum consists of the week-long Foundations Course at the beginning of the senior year and a series of monthly meetings that address:
+The medical school curriculum consists of the week-long Foundations Course at the beginning of the senior year and a series of monthly meetings that address:

 - didactic sessions focusing on acute management